iamjayshakur/datavisualization-fall2021/assignment2.md

  ## 3 high-quality datasets

- why the data source is trustworthy and what (if any) limitations it might have.

 ### 1. Census.gov

 The United States Census Bureau has great data that points out the nuance of what their data set calls "two extremes".
 The two extremes of fatherhood — “solo” dads who appear to raise their children by themselves and “absent” dads who appear to have little or nothing to do with parenting their children.
 This data set provides a general sense of the state of fatherhood in the U.S. (comparing present fathers to absent fathers) but no specific breakdown by more targeted demogrpahics (such as race).